theute/ansible-roles/README.md

 file](roles/wildfly/defaults/main.yml).
 There are some other variables listed, but should be considered as private variables.

+In the provided [playbook sample](wildfly-playbook.yml), the JDR report may fail to generate because WildFly may haven't booted up complety by the time the request is sent.

 # Attributions

 This work is mostly based on [jmazzitelli